annechko/enrollment-demo-app/README.md

-### It is a small web app, providing schools and students help with enrollment process.<br>
+### It is a small web app, provides schools and students help with the enrollment process.<br>

 This project is **work in progress**.<br>
-It's not finished yet.

-Run `make init` to start the application.
+Run `make init` to start the application (requires Docker Compose).

+It starts NGINX, PHP-FPM, PostgreSQL, and other Docker containers, builds assets (ReactJS), runs DB migrations (PostgreSQL), NGINX starts to listen to connections on http://localhost:8080
+It uses Symfony PHP framework for the back end and ReactJS on the front end.

 Run `make tests-init` (once) and then you can run `make tests-a` to start acceptance tests in dev.

-It starts NGINX, PHP-FPM, PostgreSQL, and some more Docker containers, builds assets, runs DB migrations, starts to listen to connections on http://localhost:8080

-App functionality so far<br>
+App functionality so far (youtube video)<br>
 [![demo video preview](https://img.youtube.com/vi/6UBpKkrgT_4/0.jpg)](https://youtu.be/6UBpKkrgT_4)

 You have 3 main sections - each is available only for specific roles.